 Through much experimentation, tears, frustration and ultimately success, our family can enjoy the holiday favorites that are now allergy-free yet still worthy of a celebration.

-is one of those recipes.
+This apple cake is one of those recipes.
 The bonus: It’s cholesterol-free, pareve — and you can lick the bowl afterward.

 Since eating apples and honey is said to ensure a sweet near year, recipes for the complimentary ingredients are plentiful (honey-caramey apple wedges, fried apples, apple and honey tarts).
 Pomegranates are also a symbolic food and carry a blessing: